ccase28/418FinalProject/README.md

 Since our project aims to speed up allocation of memory for multithreaded application programs, we will measure the performance of our allocator by assembling a suite of programs with varying access patterns, access sizes, and durations, in hopes of finding a well-rounded understanding of how our general-purpose allocator performs in a variety of situations.
 We will test each program with different thread counts (up to 128) and measure how each iteration of our design affects speedup.
 We hypothesize that the naive single-lock solution will scale incredibly badly, a multi-arena lock-based implementation noticeably less so, with the lock-free version resulting in the greatest speedup.

 Amdahl's Law suggests that allocator-induced overhead, no matter how small, may be somewhat negligible in the overall runtime of the program.
-Ideally, we'll find some way of extracting a trace of calls to our allocator, so we can evaluate its true performance with less noise.
+Ideally, we'll find some way of extracting a history of calls to the allocator, so we can evaluate its true performance with less noise via a trace-driven testing suite.

 # Schedule
 We elected to go with the earlier project presentation slot.
 Because of this, our schedule must be expedited.